An Appointment with His Brother (1994) by Yi Mun-yol

 May take a few seconds to load - please be patient.

-"Kapitan Ri" will be available on our website until the end of the 2017 Writing Competition (February 28, 2017).
+An Apointment with His Brother will be available on our website until the end of the 2018 Writing Competition (March 31, 2018).
 Please note that per our agreement with the publisher, this story may not be printed from our website.

 About the Author